JayValerio/JayValerio/README.md

 ## Hi there my name is Joseph but you can call me Jay.
+I am an IT Professional :)